Scientific pluralism: Varieties of pluralism

 Scientific pluralists vary in regard to what aspects of science they believe are not unified.
 Pluralists who believe in metaphysical differences within the subject matter of science hold that unity of science is inherently impossible.
 In the words of pluralist Nancy Cartwright, they reject the "fundamentalist doctrine" that "all facts must belong to one grand scheme".
 The posited impact of these differences depends on the specific metaphysical differences proposed.
 Opponents of reductionism, for example, say that sciences such as sociology and psychology cannot be fully unified with physics because they involve different levels of facts that cannot be reduced to one another.
 However, in this model there may be unity within each discipline.
 In contrast, some pluralists posit that there may be multiple types of causality, so that a discipline such as physics might need different methods for understanding entities with deterministic behaviors versus those with probabilistic behaviors.

 Another focus of pluralism is on the epistemology of science.
 Some pluralists focus on the difficulties of relating material from different scientific disciplines.
 Even if reductionist metaphysics are accepted in theory, it may be impossible in practice to explain, for example, large-scale social behaviors by reference to the behavior of subatomic particles, given the amount of information that would be required.
 Other pluralists do not dismiss the possibility of such an explanation at an epistemological level, but say that given the varied research methods and theoretical models actually used in different disciplines (and sometimes even within a discipline), the burden of proof is on the unifiers to provide empirical evidence of unity across them.
-In the absence of that evidence, they believe it makes more sense for scientists to use the methods and models that appear to be most effective for their work, without any special consideration for theories of unity.
+In the absence of that evidence, these pluralists believe it makes more sense for scientists to use the methods and models that appear to be most effective for their work, without any special consideration for theories of unity.

 Some proponents of scientific pluralism argue that it should be adopted for social, ethical, and political reasons.
 For example, Sandra Harding says that a unified model of science invariably means on one based on Western culture, which leads to "destruction of the resources and the rights of other cultures" and only "an intensely authoritarian global society" could actually impose a single view of science across all cultures.
 Some pluralists expect pluralism to provide more opportunities for previously marginalized groups to participate, and more opportunity for airing of scientific dissent.